Company establishment in Slovakia

 Tourism

-Slovakia is attractive for the tourist industry due to its rich cultural heritage, beautiful nature and a variety of resorts.
-Companies in this area can organize tours, provide accommodation, develop infrastructure for outdoor activities, and provide services in the hospitality sector.
+This is the sector of tourism, which is very attractive for Slovakia due to a variety of resorts, beautiful nature, and rich cultural heritage.
+The companies can offer tours, provide accommodation, develop infrastructure related to outdoor activities, and provide services in the hospitality sector.

 Trade and Distribution

-Slovakia is an important transport and logistics hub in Europe, which creates favorable conditions for the development of trade and distribution.
-Companies can import and export goods, develop retail chains, and provide logistics and warehouse services.
+Slovakia is an important transportation and logistics centre in Europe, which creates favorable conditions for trade and distribution development.
+It is possible to import and export goods, to create a retail chain, and to provide logistic and warehousing services.

 Agriculture and food industry